Philip Middlemiss: Personal life

 On 30 May 2012, Middlemiss declared himself bankrupt after a bad financial investment led to unpaid taxes.

 Middlemiss has business interests in Ghana which include a glass factory, a boutique hotel and a theme park.
-In the UK, he owns a TV production company.
+In England, he owns a TV production company.

 In May 2020, Middlemiss was wrongly accused of corruption in Ghana in the Airbus HQ scandal and faced 25 years in prison.
-The scandal made him "one of the world's most wanted men".
+The scandal made him "one of the world's most wanted men", with Interpol issuing a Red Notice against him.
 He was never charged and was formally cleared by investigators a year later.
-He spoke to the press revealing how the false allegations ruined his life as they racked up huge legal costs and left him living in a rented house after his family home was repossessed, as well as it affecting his mental health.
+His lawyer, Adam Rasul from Holborn Adams, criticised the investigation and the impact it had on Middlemiss.
+Middlemiss said the false allegations ruined his life as they racked up huge legal costs and left him living in a rented house after his family home was repossessed, as well as it affecting his mental health.
+He is seeking to take legal action against the Serious Fraud Office (SFO) for the traumatic experience.